nonceacademy/Zero-Event/slides.md

 # Scientific Paper

 A scientific paper is a document reporting the progress of a scientific activity.
-It shoudl not be biased, and should be based on sound mathematical and/or experimental data and is peer reviewed.
+It should not be biased, and should be based on sound mathematical and/or experimental data and is peer reviewed.

 Although recently, peer review for white papers may be necessary.